How to make the perfect hot toddy

-Aaron Masonde, former manager of the Oblix at The Shard bar, reveals his warming, wintry recipe for the classic cocktail…
+Aaron Masonde, formerly of the Oblix at The Shard bar, reveals his warming, wintry recipe for the classic cocktail

 Words: Jonathan Wells

-So, with winter upon us, what better time to learn the art of the Hot Toddy?
-We’ve turned to Aaron Masonde, former manager of the Oblix at The Shard bar, to teach us the curative ways of this classic creation.
+So, with winter fully here, what better time to learn the art of the hot toddy?
+Here, we’ve turned to Aaron Masonde, former manager of the Oblix at The Shard bar, to teach us the curative ways of this classic creation.

-“Simply,” says Masonde, “a Hot Toddy is made from whisky, hot water, lemon, honey and spices.
+“Simply,” says Masonde, “a hot toddy is made of whisky, hot water, lemon, honey and spices.
 Originally, it was seen as a remedy for cold and flu-like symptoms.
 So, the benefits are vitamin C from the lemon, a soothing of the throat from the honey and a numbing from the whisky”.

 Sounds pretty good to us.
 Masonde adds that the perfect time to whip up the drink is during winter – “It’s traditionally mixed during the colder months of the year,” he says, “and in the evening…” – which makes the Christmas break the ideal period in which to get to grips with the complex (and often confusing) recipe.

-And, your choice of whisky, Masonde adds, should inform the other ingredients used in your Hot Toddy.
+And, your choice of whisky, Masonde adds, should inform the other ingredients used.
 Lemon juice and honey are a given, but the spices you choose should be selected to bring out the best in your chosen base spirit.

-Below, you’ll find Masonde’s personal recipe – a Hot Toddy with ten flavourful ingredients.
-From cocoa nibs to cardamom pods, it’s a pungent, potent list of spices and spirits to create a truly restorative drink.
+Below, you’ll find Masonde’s personal recipe – a hot toddy with ten flavourful ingredients.
+From cocoa nibs to cardamom pods, it’s a pungent, potent list of spices and spirit to create a truly restorative drink.
 Here’s what you’ll need:

 - 50ml The Macallan Harmony Collection: Rich Cacao